iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___1.6/report.md

 <img src="2_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 2 reviews"/>
 </p>

+> Insta-crash.
+Pointless when it was working.
+Out of date news.
+Weblinks in one place might be useful.
+Contact Tracing search links to this app.<br> :date: __2020-06-01 07:52:25__

+> Sporadic updates.
+Better to just use google.<br> :date: __2020-05-26 17:42:14__

 > No updated figures since April 30<br> :date: __2020-05-04 17:55:33__

 > Sorry 2 stars only.
 App not for England or Wales.
 Advertised on the news as available all over UK and this is not so.
 So I've uninstalled it.<br> :date: __2020-04-11 23:08:08__